 Qigong, Tai Chi, Kung Fu, and Meditation are amazing arts that can enrich our lives beyond our wildest dreams.
 I’ve seen this with my own eyes.
 My own life, and the lives of countless students have been dramatically changed for the better with these arts.

 I want you to be successful with these arts.
 I sincerely hope that this article helps to make you more successful.
 If you have any questions as you work on your goals, please feel free to leave a comment below.Mindfully yours, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
-I’ve already taught thousands of people from all over the world to use qigong for their own stubborn health issues.
-I teach online courses, and also lead in-person retreats and workshops.
+I’ve already taught thousands of people from all over the world how to use qigong for their own stubborn health challenges.
+As the director of Flowing Zen and a board member for the National Qigong Association, I'm fully committed to helping people with these arts.
+In addition to my blog, I also teach online courses and offer in-person retreats and workshops.